 As the car industry undergoes massive change, one thing has remained constant.
 Electric vehicles have not been able to make a significant dent in the global car market.
 As the price of battery technology drops and the cost of alternatives to fossil fuel increases, electric vehicles are slowly but surely starting to be seen as a viable alternative to the traditional fossil-powered vehicle.

 As the price of oil continues to rise, oil-rich nations such as Iran are investing in electric vehicle (EV) technology in an effort to reduce their reliance on the West.
 To date, the Iranian oil ministry has ordered 300 converted buses, but that is just the beginning.
 The government is now in talks with Bombardier to order 600 more buses, which would make Iran the first country to see the arrival of a true mass-produced electric vehicle fleet.
+They may need to onboard a robust fleet management software specifically designed to support electric fleets to manage all the vehicles and ensure their smooth functioning.

 As electric vehicles have become more popular, several things have occurred: the cost of batteries has fallen, charging stations have proliferated, and more models have become available.
 In addition, the American government has extended the tax credits for buyers of electric vehicles, and Tesla has also received a $7,500 U.S. federal tax credit for its vehicles.
 In other words, the economic and political influence of EV technology is now greater than ever.